nop33/si/src/content/custom-page/get-involved.md

         Name: Association Effective Altruism Geneva (EAGE) <br />
         IBAN: CH85 0024 0240 9405 0140X <br />
         Note: Simon Institute for Longterm Governance
-    - title: From D, NL, UK or US?
+    - title: From D, NL, UK, or US?
+Or want to donate crypto?
-      content: From the USA, UK or Netherlands?
-You can [make tax-deductible donations via our partner organization "Effective Altruism
+      content: From the USA, UK, or Netherlands?
+You can [make tax-deductible donations via our partner organization "Effective Altruism Funds"](https://funds.effectivealtruism.org/partners/simon-institute).
-        Funds"](https://funds.effectivealtruism.org/partners/simon-institute).
+        The EA Funds also take crypto.
 For donations from Germany, please [get in touch](/get-involved/#get-in-touch).
 textSections:
   - title: Why support us?
     content: >-